 Sen. Khaniri: On a point of order, Mr. Speaker, Sir.
-Further to the point of order raised, Standing Order No. 225 paragraph 5 says that a Senator presenting a petition shall not speak for more than five minutes unless with the permission of the Speaker.
-Paragraph 4 gives the provision to table the Petition, if it is very lengthy.
-I believe that is why paragraph 4 was put there.
-If it is very lengthy, the Senator can lay it on the Table so that we can go through it.
+Further to the point of order raised, Standing Order No.225 paragraph 5 says that a Senator presenting a petition shall not speak for more than five minutes unless with the permission of the Speaker.
+Paragraph 4 gives the provision to table the petition.
+If it is very lengthy, I believe that is why paragraph 4 was put there.
+If it is very lengthy, the Senator can lay on the Table so that we go through it.

 The Speaker (Hon.
 Ethuro): Order, hon.
 Senators.
-I disposed of the point of order raised by Sen. Billow.
+I disposed the point of order raised by Sen. Billow.
 There was also another one raised by Sen. Muthama and now Senator Khaniri.
 Sen. Okong'o did not give me the opportunity to respond to Sen. Muthama.
 He wanted me to respond to Sen. Muthama before Sen. Hassan made his intervention.
 Let me take all that in totality.

 First, Sen. Khaniri, this is not a petition.
-This is a Message.
-Therefore, the Standing Order that applies is 43 - Messages to and from County Governors.
-The Senator presenting the Message has no choice but to present it as brought to the House.
+This is a message.
+Therefore, the Standing Order that applies is 43, Messages No.2 from County Governors.
+The Senator presenting the Message has no choice but to present the message as brought to the House.
 That is what Sen. Hassan is doing.
-Unfortunately, we have no provision to summarize messages.
+Unfortunately, we have no provision to summarise the message.
 Maybe that is something we should consider from today.

 However, this is a weighty matter.
-It is quite similar to what you discussed yesterday on points of orders without any notice or reference to the Chair.
+It is quite similar to what you discussed yesterday on a point of order without any notice or reference to the Chair.
 This one came through the Chair and we planned on when it should be presented.
 We should just be patient as requested.